ranger6/oneflow-ci/ci/README.md

 of the commit where the release branch will start.

 This is a bootstrap issue.
 Hence, the `start` definitions and scripts should be "handled with care" in order to preserve repeatable and auditable builds.
-The start job needs to create the new release branch according to the manifest and then set the pipeline using the version on that new branch.
+The `start-release` job needs to create the new release branch according to the manifest and then set the pipeline using the version on that new branch.